Skip to content

-Problem: every comparison ends with 'it depends'.
-Fix: I ran the same five prompts across all four tools and named a winner per task.
-Payoff: Claude for analysis, Gemini for research (never options), ChatGPT as the all-rounder, Perplexity for large-cap fact retrieval only.
+I ran the same five prompts across all four tools and named a winner per task.

 // On this page

 Every comparison piece I read on ChatGPT vs Claude vs Perplexity for stock research ends in the same place: “it depends on your needs.”
-That’s not a verdict, it’s a hedge.
-I wanted to know which tool to open first for which task — and to find out, I ran the same five prompts through ChatGPT, Claude, Perplexity, and Gemini on the same day, in fresh conversations, with the actual outputs saved.
+That’s not a verdict, it’s a hedge with better manners.
+I wanted to know which tool to open first for which task.
+To find out, I ran the same five prompts through ChatGPT, Claude, Perplexity, and Gemini on the same day, in fresh conversations, with the outputs saved.

 The results were not what I expected.
 One tool fabricated an options table with specific premiums I never gave it.
-One tool misread a 10-K by a factor of a thousand.
+One tool misread a 10-K, a company’s annual report filed with regulators, by a factor of a thousand.
 One tool quietly out-thought the other three on the qualitative tasks that matter most.
 Here’s what happened.

 How the test was run